Trustpilot

-Join a remarkable project working with elephants, helping to conduct research and provide care to these gentle giants that have been given a second chance in life.
-They say that an elephant never forgets, and your contribution will mean that these rescued elephants have a chance to thrive in a location as close to the wild as possible.
+Join a remarkable project working with elephants, helping to conduct research and provide care to these gentle giants, who have been given a second chance in life.
+They say that an elephant never forgets, and this project ensures that these rescued elephants have a chance to thrive, in a sanctuary where they can roam as close to the wild as possible.

 Volunteers on the main volunteer program can join for 3 – 12 weeks, depending on their availability.
-We also offer a one-week elephant volunteer experience for those with less time to spare.
+We also offer a one or two week long elephant volunteer experience for those with less time to spare.

 Eligibility: General level of fitness required